LaserHydra/Backpacks/README.md

 - `Clear on wipe`
   - `Enabled` (Default: `false`) -- While `true`, the contents of player backpacks may be cleared when the map is wiped, according to the below rulesets.
+    - Note: In order for this feature to work, Oxide must be installed and the plugin must be loaded when the server boots for the first time with the new map.
+In rare cases, server owners make the mistake of booting their server after a Rust update without Oxide installed or with the plugin out of date (e.g., failing to compile), causing backpacks to not be wiped.
+If you make this mistake, it is advised that you wipe your server again by deleting your server save file and restarting the server again, because other plugins that rely on detecting map wipes would have also been affected.
+Alternatively, you may manually wipe all backpacks by unloading the plugin, deleting the `oxide/data/Backpacks` directory, then loading the plugin.
   - `Enable legacy keeponwipe permission` (`true` or `false`; Default: `false`) -- Determines whether the `backpacks.keeponwipe` permission is registered by the plugin.
 When upgrading the plugin to v3.9+, if you have the `"Clear Backpacks on Map-Wipe (true/false)": true` config option set, this option will be automatically enabled for backwards compatibility.
 That permission is superseded by the `backpacks.keeponwipe.all` permission.
   - `Default ruleset` -- The default ruleset applies to all players' backpacks, except for players who have been granted `backpacks.keeponwipe.<name>` permissions (which are generated via `Rulesets by permission` below).
     - `Max slots to keep` -- Determines how many item slots may be kept across wipes.
 Set to `-1` to keep unlimited item slots, up to the size of the backpack.